Katie Malone, MA, LPCC, LMFT

 As someone who has always valued empathy and authenticity, I felt led towards the therapy field, and eventually specializing in gifted, high sensitivity, and gender and sexuality.
 I find it so important and so essential for people to embrace who they are and relish in their experience, rather than carry shame or embarrassment with them.
 I truly understand intensity, deep curiosity, and excitabilities, which allows me to meet my clients where they are at in the moment they see me, and provide them with a sense of safety so they can be their genuine self and process their experiences.
 I enjoy supporting my clients in understanding and learning more about themselves, which in turn leads them towards flourishing and embracing their life.

 I have proudly been a part of the TheraThrive team since 2015 working as both a therapist and a consultant, specializing in gifted, high sensitivity, and gender and sexuality.
+In this position I also take time to present, connect with, and help educate others on my specializations at local colleges, centers, and schools.

 I earned my M.A. in Counseling at Saint Mary’s College of California, with an emphasis on marriage and family therapy, and professional clinical counseling, and I graduated with honors.
 I also completed my thesis on PTSD in women with childhood sexual abuse.